-Saugatuck Brewing Company has been producing tasty craft beers since 2005, with six regular brews available all year round, seasonal beers, and many specialty drinks.
+Saugatuck Brewing Company has been producing tasty craft beers since 2005 and is one of the best Michigan breweries.
+With six regular brews available all year round, seasonal beers, and many specialty drinks.
 The pub is friendly and inviting, with a huge selection of beers on tap, in bottles, and in cans, all produced by the brewing company with love and attention to detail for the perfect sip.

 If you’re spending longer in Saugatuck and want to take your love of beer further, book onto a brewing session.
 Spend four hours preparing your own delicious beer and simply pop back to bottle your brew three weeks later.